AlvinSpivey/GBI-BoundaryBench/README.md

 ### 2. The GBI Paradigm: From Language Generation to Boundary Semantics

 The GBI paradigm shifts clinical AI integration from the interpretation of natural language to the enforcement of a finite "Boundary Algebra".
 In this framework, the logit layer is treated as a numerical proposal over a finite set of categorical decisions (e.g., $\{\text{exact}, \text{conflict}, \text{unmapped}\}$).
-This "Logit Boundary" transforms a non-deterministic linguistic problem into a manageable interface for deterministic judgment, ensuring that no free-form clinical assertion can directly become a database update.
+This Logit Boundary transforms a non-deterministic linguistic problem into a manageable interface for deterministic judgment, ensuring that no free-form clinical assertion can directly become a database update.

 To ensure clinical safety, the GBI factors system failure across four discrete layers: